Zydico/portfolio/README.md

 Initially built using Angular (https://zydico.github.io/Website/#/portfolio), I decided to build a new portfolio website from scratch using React after seeing that React has grown massively in popularity recently.

 ## Dev Log
+- 11/11/2025 - Added validation on number input fields and automatic correction.
+Added class information to resources page.
+Added class dropdown on roster page.
-- 11/4/2025 - WOrked more on the roster page, need to add number validation to the number inputs, but also allow empty inputs for ease of typing.
+- 11/4/2025 - Worked more on the roster page, need to add number validation to the number inputs, but also allow empty inputs for ease of typing.
 - 11/3/2025 - Started a little work on the roster page.
 - 10/30/2025 - Added bossing information page.
 Will add checkboxes to hide genesis/destiny/legion champ rows.
 - 10/29/2025 - Started working on the new Maplestory Helper page.
 Added navigation and finished contact page.